 There are five key ingredients missing from the current toolkit which require attention:

 But while the pandemic is likely to leave a deep and lasting footprint on tourism, the situation is messy and highly political from global to local levels.
-The space of creative problem solving is being met both with, firstly, resistance from the bounce-back mentality and, secondly, with enormous creativity generated from new coalitions, partnerships and free-thinking that exists on the edge of the establishment.
+The space of creative problem-solving is being met both with resistance from business as usual interests who want government to continue supporting old ways that are comfortable and profitable for the incumbents.
+But it is also being met with enormous creativity generated from new coalitions, partnerships and free-thinking entrepreneurs that exist on the edge.

 “It’s easier to change 20 percent of your organization 80 percent than it is to change 80 percent of your firm 20 percent… Work your innovations from the outside in.”

 In tourism, courageous leadership, innovative thinking, and the ability to speak truth to power exist on the edges.
 It depends on how deeply you listen, how prepared you are to step outside your comfort zone, how open you are to recognise stuck ways of thinking, and how willing you are to explore new frames of thinking about the challenges and issues.

 2. A framework for genuine community engagement